AdobeDocs/advertising.en/help/dsp/audiences/sources/source-adobe-rtcdp.md

 ---
-title: Workflow for Using the DSP Integration with [!DNL Adobe] [!DNL Real-time CDP]
+title: Using the DSP Integration with [!DNL Adobe] [!DNL Real-time CDP]
 description: Learn how to enable DSP to ingest your [!DNL Adobe] [!DNL Real-time CDP] first-party segments.
 feature: DSP Audiences
 exl-id: cb1da95b-0d19-4450-8770-6c383248ddae
 ---
-# Workflow for Using the DSP Integration with [!DNL Adobe Real-Time CDP]
+# Using the DSP Integration with [!DNL Adobe Real-Time CDP]

 Use the DSP integration with the [the [!DNL Adobe Real-Time Customer Data Platform (CDP)]](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html), which is part of the Adobe Experience Platform, to convert your hashed email addresses to universal IDs for targeted advertising.